FloAppsLtd/Documents/SecurityPolicy.md

 We use Mandrill (part of Mailchimp) to deliver email.
 Full content of the messages is kept on Mandrill servers for 3 days, detailed information about sent messages for 30 days and bounced data for 90 days.

-Mailchimp Terms of Use and Privacy Policy cover how Mailchimp manages and handles data and what commitments they make in terms of data.
-Additionally, the [Mailchimp Security page](http://mailchimp.com/about/security) contains information relevant for both Mandrill and Mailchimp.

-Mailchimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.

 Mandrill's infrastructure is composed of three key components:

-1) Relay servers, which accept mail from users through the API or SMTP integration
+1) Relay servers (various Amazon-hosted regions), which accept mail from users through the API or SMTP integration
-2) Application servers, which process and handle everything required for sending and storing data, and
+2) Application servers (in the US), which process and handle everything required for sending and storing data, and
-3) Sending servers, which handle the actual delivery of emails to recipient servers
+3) Sending servers (in the US), which handle the actual delivery of emails to recipient servers

-The relay servers (1) are located around the world in various Amazon-hosted regions to reduce latency.

-The application servers (2) are also currently hosted via Amazon and are located in the US-West region of the United States.

-The delivery servers (3) are also located in the United States and are a combination of hosted servers and ones that are managed by Mandrill in a secure facility.

-Amazon AWS Identity and Access Management is used for authentication to AWS-related resources.
-Data may be accessed from Mandrill offices, but is generally not stored there except when transiently stored on individual machines.
+For more information, see [Mailchimp Security page](https://mailchimp.com/about/security/).
+We have signed a Customer EU Data Processing Addendum with them.

 ### Maventa